5 tips to get your videos to the top of Google searches

-During our discovery meeting with clients, one of the first things we find out from them is “where is the video going to be seen?”
+During a discovery meeting with clients, one of the first things we find out from them is “where is the video going to be seen?”
 The answer is most usually on YouTube, Facebook and – most importantly – their website!

 This is where optimising your video comes in.
 This helps Google find your video and include it in search rankings.